 In April 2022 the UK NSC Secretariat confirmed that they will commission an ‘evidence map’ to further examine the case for MLD.
 We expect a further update from the NSC in 2023.
 Whilst this is a very positive step, unfortunately the assessment of any NBS application in the UK is a very lengthy and challenging process due to outdated bureaucracy (see below).
 A collaboration of patient organisations led by ArchAngel MLD Trust is calling for urgent reform and expansion of the UK programme, in order to improve the prospects of all future MLD affected patients and many other rare diseases where treatments and tests are available.

-In February 2022, the DHSC published the England Rare Disease Action Plan.
-This contains an important commitment to improving newborn screening, in line with the key policy changes which the Collaborative has been calling for:
+In February 2022, the DHSC published the England Rare Disease Action Plan containing an important commitment to improving newborn screening, in line with the key policy changes which the Collaborative has been calling for:

 You can read the full England Rare Disease Action Plan here:

-The 'new' UK NSC is due to be in place by June 2022.
-However to date no further details have been published, so we are unclear on the membership and whether the issues around engaging relevant expertise per condition and evidence parameters have actually been addressed.
-The Collaborative will continue to question the DHSC on the detail of the above promises at every opportunity and hope that there will be more positive news to share in the coming months.
+The Collaborative will continue to work with the DHSC on the detail of the above promises at every opportunity and hope that there will be more positive news to share in the coming months.

 Newborn Blood Spot (NBS) programme background:

 Rare Diseases disproportionally affect children and diagnostic delays result in unnecessary suffering and undue burden on the health service.
 Newborn screening has the power to dramatically improve children’s lives, by facilitating early access to treatment, maximising the chance for eligibility for treatments and reducing the chance for serious effects of disease prior to treatment.